 Violence is against your human rights.
 You are entitled to a life free of violence, and we can help you achieve that.
 We support women and girls experiencing any type of violence mentioned on our What is violence? page.

-If you are from the Rotherham area in South Yorkshire and are of a black and minority ethnic (BME) background – of any religion or sexual orientation – Apna Haq can help you.
+If you are a woman from the Rotherham area in South Yorkshire and are of a black and minority ethnic (BME) background, Apna Haq can help you.
 We support women of any religion or no religion, and women of any sexual orientation whether you are heterosexual, lesbian, bisexual or transgender.

-If you are not from Rotherham/the BME community, go to our contact details of other organisations that can help you.
+If you are not from Rotherham or the BME community, go to our contact details of other organisations that can help you.

 We provide a range of support from one-off advice to longer-term programmes.
 Whatever your situation, we will help you make a safety plan, leave violence and support you into the future.
 Read about how we can help below.